Updated November 13, 2025

 At the end of each day, Stripe looks at the balance of your account through any payments and possible refunds.

-After your first successful payment is received and paid out, payouts will occur on a regular rolling schedule every certain number of days based on your location.
-The majority of countries are on a 7-calendar-day rolling schedule.
+After the first payout, subsequent payouts will occur on a regular rolling schedule every certain number of days based on your location.
+See schedules below.

-Minimum payout amounts: Stripe has a minimum payout amount for each supported country.
+Stripe has a minimum payout amount for each supported country.
 You can see more on the minimums here.

-Instant payouts: Stripe offers an instant payout option for eligible businesses.
+Stripe offers an instant payout option for eligible businesses.
 More on instant payouts here.

 Note: New Stripe business accounts are not immediately eligible for instant payouts.